Renewals & Terminations

 How Does Poor Contract Renewal Management Lead to a Loss of Revenue?

-Revenue losses are unintentional, undetected, and avoidable losses of business income.
-Similar to a physical leak, money can also be lost due to leaks.
-Even though the lost income isn't very high, these tiny amounts add up over time and have a big impact on the bottom line.
+Revenue losses are unintentional, often undetected, yet avoidable losses of business income.
+Much like a leaking pipe, money drains away bit by bit.
+Even when the amounts are small in each case, they add up over time and have a noticeable impact on the bottom line.

-Poor contract renewal management can lead to revenue losses in several ways.
-First and foremost, it can result in contracts expiring without proper renegotiation or updating, resulting in missed opportunities for additional revenue streams.
-In addition, poor contract renewal management can lead to misunderstandings between parties regarding payment terms or delivery expectations, which can strain relationships and affect future business prospects.
+Poor contract renewal management drains revenue in several ways.
+First and foremost, contracts expire without proper renegotiation or updating — so opportunities for additional revenue are lost.
+On top of that, misunderstandings easily arise between the parties over payment terms or delivery expectations, straining the relationship and hurting future business prospects.

 According to the Harvard Business Review Inadequate contract management, in particular errors in manual contract review, results in a loss of 5 to 40% of the contract value.
 Manual contract verification is susceptible to inaccuracies when performed by a human eye.
 It is a time-consuming task that requires attention to special features, such as important due dates, automatic renewal periods, and contract keywords.